-Bachelor Information Engineering Intercultural Competence Abbreviation IC Module responsibility Prof. Dr. Lapke Duration / Semester / regular cycle e One semestzer / 2 nd semester / winter and summer semester Credits (CP) / Semester hours per week (SHW) 3 LP 2 SHW Workload Attendance: 36 h Self-study: 54 h Type of module Mandatory module Prerequisites Recommended: German course of 1 st semester Language German and/or English Learning outcomes Knowledge : The students can apply their understanding of cultural differences to effectively work and cooperate in international teams and to master the challenges of everyday life in Germany by knowing different aspects and examples of cultural differences, knowing about the importance for success in work and everyday life, having raised a critical culture awareness, having improved language abilities in German and/or English, and being able to effectively communicate in interval word situations Learning content and being able to effectively communicate in intercultural situations Theory of cultural differences in communicative practices taking into account both verbal and non-verbal communication Intercultural aspects in business and team building Intercultural aspects of life in Germany Building practical skills in group work including blended learning: intercultural group work and language learning on electronic platforms Depending on the language preferences and abilities of the participants, at least a part of lecture is held in German.
-Usability of the module Degree program relevance Requirements for the recognition of credits (Study and exam requirements) Regular examination type for module testing: Lecture: Successful paper presentation on the basis of written preparation (R)(SL) Courses IC (Lecture)
+Bachelor Information Engineering Intercultural Competence Module responsibility Prof. Dr. Lapke Duration / Semester / regular cycle One semestzer / 2 nd semester / winter and summer semester Credits (CP) / Semester hours per week (SHW) 3 LP 2 SHW Workload Attendance: 34 h Self-study: 56 h Type of module Mandatory module Prerequisites Recommended: German course of 1 st semester Language German and/or English Learning outcomes At the conclusion of this module, students are able to apply their understanding of cultural differences to effective work and collaboration in international teams and to their approach to the challenges of everyday life in Germany.
+Specifically, they are familiar with various aspects and examples of cultural differences are conscious of the importance of cultural awareness to success at work and in everyday life have attained a critically reflective awareness of culture have improved their proficiency in German and/or English have advanced their ability to communicate effectively in intercultural situations.
+Learning content Theory of cultural differences in communicative practices, taking into account both verbal and non-verbal communication Intercultural issues in business and team-building Intercultural aspects of life in Germany Development of practical skills in group work, incorporating blended learning (intercultural group work and language learning via electronic platforms) The class will take place, at least in part, in German, in line with participants' language preferences and proficiency.
+Usability of the module Degree program relevance Requirements for the recognition of credits (Study and exam requirements) Regular examination type for module testing: Lecture: Successful paper presentation on the basis of written preparation (R)(SL) Courses IC (Lecture) Type of Media Lecture: Tuition in seminars, blackboard, slides, TV/DVD/Video

-Type of Media Lecture: Tuition in seminars, blackboard, slides, TV/DVD/Video Literature In the current issue: Chen, G.; Starosta, W. (1998): Foundations of Intercultural Communication, Allyn & Bacon Apelthauer, E. (2002, Hrsg.): Interkulturelle Kommunikation, Deutschland - Skandinavien - Großbritannien, Narr Verlag Jandt, F. (2004): Intercultural Communication: A globe reader, Wadsworth Publishing
+Literature In the current issue: Chen, G.; Starosta, W. (1998): Foundations of Intercultural Communication, Allyn & Bacon Apelthauer, E. (2002, Hrsg.): Interkulturelle Kommunikation, Deutschland - Skandinavien - Großbritannien, Narr Verlag Jandt, F. (2004): Intercultural Communication: A globe reader, Wadsworth Publishing